kotvytskyi/mono-sharp/README.md

 # Mono Sharp

 Mono Sharp is a lightway change-tracking tool for .NET solutions.
-It matches changed files to the solution projects.
+It matches changed files to a solution projects.

-* Goes up though a solution graph to resolve the whole dependencies chain
+* Goes up though a solution graph to resolve the whole dependency chain
 * Relies on **dotnet CLI**

 ## How It Works